-India Currents explores the heritage and culture of India as it exists in the United States of America.
-We tell stories about a wide range of subjects—arts, film, literature, travel, food, healthy living, business—that are of interest to Indian-Americans and Indophiles.
+India Currents explores the heritage and culture of India as it exists in the global diaspora We tell stories about a wide range of subjects—arts, film, literature, travel, food, healthy living, business—that are of interest to Indian-Americans, the Global Indian and Indophiles.

 The premise on which India Currents is founded is simple: that people of all backgrounds are interested in learning about other world cultures and that they respond to information that is presented to them in an accessible and attractive manner.

 (i) Perspectives/Reflections/Commentary/Opinion: 500-700 words.